 Carolwood Drive

 Since there’s no such thing as “carolwood”, we must assume that “Carol” refers to a person.
-My educated guess: Caroline Letts (1836-1912), whose son Arthur owned The Broadway department store… and the land that would become Westwood and Holmby Hills.
-The English-born Mrs. Letts joined her son in L.A. in 1900.
-After Arthur Letts died in 1923, his son Arthur Jr. and the Janss Investment Co. – Harold Janss was married to Arthur Sr.’s daughter Gladys – subdivided this land.
-Harold and Gladys Janss themselves lived on Carolwood, as did Arthur Letts’s widow and her second husband.
-The street’s more famous residents included Walt Disney, Frank Sinatra, and Michael Jackson.
+My educated guess: Caroline Letts (née Coleman, 1836-1912), whose son Arthur owned The Broadway department store and, more importantly, the land that would become Westwood and Holmby Hills.
+The English-born Mrs. Letts joined her son in Los Angeles in 1900 and died here twelve years later.
+(The Broadway was closed for a day in her memory.)
+After Arthur Letts’s own passing, in 1923, his son Arthur Jr. and the Janss Investment Co. – Harold Janss was married to Arthur Sr.’s daughter Gladys – subdivided this land.
+Harold and Gladys Janss themselves lived on Carolwood, as did Arthur Letts’s widow and her second husband, so the street was clearly special to the family.
+Its more famous residents included Walt Disney, Frank Sinatra, and Michael Jackson.